Indo-Pakistani war of 1971: Arab World

 As many Arab countries were allied with both the United States and Pakistan, it was easy for Kissinger to encourage them to participate.
 He sent letters to both, the King of Jordan and the King of Saudi Arabia.
 President Nixon gave permission for Jordan to send ten F-104s and promised to provide replacements.
 F-86s from Saudi Arabia helped camouflage the extent of PAF losses, and some Libyan F-5s were reportedly deployed to Sargodha AFB, perhaps as a potential training unit to prepare Pakistani pilots for an influx of more F-5s from Saudi Arabia.
 In addition to these three countries, an unidentified Middle Eastern ally also supplied Pakistan with Mirage IIIs.
-However, other countries such as Syria and Tunisia were against interfering describing it as an internal matter of Pakistan.